top of page

 Can you name the nouns in that sentence?
 Children, web

-Noun, you are the people.
+Nouns, you are the people.

 You are the places.